 These users would have far better outcomes if they simply operated at or slightly above their skill level to accomplish their current goals, but were aware of what could help them accomplish their future goals so they know what they can learn when those goals arise.

 Let's take the example of learning queries in Roam.
 Nobody needs to learn queries in their first week of usage.
 The most successful app adoptions come from a project, so we don't want users to try to learn queries as some abstract feature.
-Ideally, at the point when the user starts a project that requires queries, they would recognize that queries would be useful and learn them at that point.
+Ideally, when the user starts a project that requires queries, they would recognize that queries would be useful and learn them at that point in time.